2018-19 Call for Proposals

-Under the rubric C21 Collaboratory, the Center for 21st Century Studies offers multiple grants for research collaborations among faculty, graduate students, and academic staff.
-Intended to encourage both interdisciplinary collaboration and broader participation in Center programming, collaborative groups are required to include researchers from more than one unit (i.e., department, division, or college).
-Potential participants could also be drawn from other local universities, community organizations, or from members of the Milwaukee-area public.
+The Center for 21st Century Studies announces the continuation of the C21 Collaboratory program, which offers grants for research collaborations among faculty, graduate students, and academic staff.
+The aim of the Collaboratory program is twofold: to encourage faculty to engage in ongoing collaborative activities and to seek funding to support these activities.
+Collaborative groups will include researchers from more than one unit (i.e., department, division, or college).
+Potential participants do not need to be limited to UWM, but could also be drawn from other local universities, community organizations, or from members of the Milwaukee-area public.

-Proposals are due Monday, December 11, 2017.
+Proposals are due Monday, November 19.
 Proposals should be submitted as a single pdf file to firstname.lastname@example.org.
-Awards will be announced in early January.
-Funds must be spent by May 31, 2018, the end of the 2018 fiscal year.
+Awards will be announced no later than Monday, December 3.
+Funds must be spent by the end of the fiscal year.
 Unspent funds will not be able to be carried over.

-Questions or inquiries can be sent to email@example.com.
+Questions or inquiries should be sent to email@example.com.